 Brookies are cookies mixed with brownies.
 Both batters are marbled to create this genius bar that is the best of both worlds in every bite.
 This recipe is fudgy, chewy, easy to make, and can be frozen.
-A crowd-pleaser dessert for bake sales, potlucks, picnics, barbecues, and even Christmas.
+It's a crowd-pleaser dessert for bake sales, potlucks, picnics, barbecues and Christmas.

 I used to know them as congo bars.
 But they evolved into brookies, which is a more accurate name.